-Speaker Orientation Session - led by a pre-assigned committee member and held where the speeches will be delivered, preferably the church:
+Speaker Orientation Session - led by a pre-assigned committee member and to be held where the speeches will be delivered, preferably the church

-- Have participants pick their speaking order numbers out of a hat. - Provide participants with an opening remark that makes sense given the clergy in attendance and the time of day, and have them practice this using the microphone.
-An example opening would be: "Reverend Father(s), honorable judges, parishioners, good morning."
-Each speaker should deliver the same greeting and say "Thank you" at the end of his or her speech. - Be sure each participant can see above the podium.
+- Have the participants pick their speaking order numbers out of a hat. - Provide participants with an opening remark that makes sense given the clergy in attendance and the time of day, and have them practice this using the microphone.
+An example opening would be: "Your Eminence/Grace, Reverend Father(s), honorable judges, parishioners, good morning."
+If a hierarch is present, each speaker should kiss his hand before walking to the lectern.
+Each speaker should deliver the same greeting and say "Thank you" at the end of his or her speech.

+- Be sure each participant can see above the podium.
 If not, you must provide a step stool.
-Let them know you will adjust the height of the microphone for them as needed.

-- Show them where the judges and the time-keeper will be sitting.
+Let them know you will adjust the height of the microphone for them as needed. - Show them where the judges and the time-keeper will be sitting.
 Introduce them to the time-keeper so they know who will be holding the time cards.
-Make sure the numbers on the time cards are large enough to be seen from the podium. - Remind them of the time limitations (3-4 minutes for juniors, 4-5 minutes for seniors) and the notifications they will see from the time-keeper (1 minute left; 30 seconds left). - Have the participants sit in the pews in the order in which they will be speaking.
-As each speaker gets up to deliver his or her speech, the other participants can slide down; this way the person who just gave a speech can take a seat at the end of the pew.
+Make sure the numbers on the time cards are large enough to be seen from the podium. - Remind them of the time limitations (3-4 minutes for juniors, 4-5 minutes for seniors) and the notifications they will see from the time-keeper (1minute left; 30 seconds left). - Have the participants sit in the pew(s) in the order in which they will be speaking.
+As each speaker gets up to deliver his or her speech the other participants can slide down; this way the person who just gave a speech can take a seat at the end of the pew. - Identify whether any speakers require a stepstool to be seen over the podium. - Have each speaker say good morning into the microphone so they know the volume they need to project.
+The person introducing the speakers should plan to adjust the microphone for the height of each speaker.